 These policies provide coverage for common risks community centers face.

 A business owner’s policy bundles general liability and property insurance.
-A BOP is often the most cost-effective type of commercial insurance for community centers.
+A BOP is often the most cost-effective type of commercial insurance for a community center.

-This policy, also called errors and omissions insurance, can help cover expenses if a community member sues your organization for failing to provide promised services.
+This policy, also called errors and omissions insurance (E&O), can help cover expenses if a community member sues your organization for failing to provide promised services.

 Workers’ compensation insurance is required in almost every state for community centers that have employees.
 It can cover medical costs for work-related injuries.